Sharvari-d9/NamasteDev-React/README.md

 ## creating dev and production builds
 - when dev build is created, the files generated are stored in dist folder and are hosted on local server
 - when production build is created the same files are replaced in the dist folder

+## Config driven UI
+- dynamic UI based on the data retreieved
+- eg: delivery option different in different cities, hence showing the list of restuarants only specific that area
+- important concept for system design interview